Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppService.AlwaysOn.md

 Azure App Service apps are automatically unloaded when there's no traffic.
 Unloading apps reduces resource consumption when apps share a single App Services Plan.
 After an app have been unloaded, the next web request will trigger a cold start of the app.

-A cold start of the app can cause a noticeable performance issues and request timeouts.
+A cold start of the app can cause request timeouts.

-Continuous WebJobs or WebJobs triggered with a CRON expression must use always on to start.
+Web apps using continuous WebJobs or WebJobs triggered with a CRON expression must use always on to start.

-The Always On feature is implemented by the App Service load balancer, periodically sending requests to the application root.

 ## RECOMMENDATION